 On your left, the salted pretzel powder.
 This one needed to be sifted just once or twice more, as you can see there’s still tiny shell bits in it.
-On the right, The color your finished/baked macarons should be – similar to graham cracker crumbs, to emulate a golden, baked pretzel.
+On the right, the color your finished/baked macarons should be, similar to graham cracker crumbs, to emulate a golden, baked pretzel.
 I placed two small pretzel sticks on top to show you.
-However, and very important, you want your tant pour tant about two shades lighter than above, as the color deepens when folded with the egg whites.
+However, and very important, you want your tant pour tant about two shades lighter than above since the color deepens when folded with the egg whites.
 The wrinkled macarons down below were made from this over-colored tant pour tant.
-See how much darker they are than the original tant pour tant above , which looks to be the perfect baked pretzel color match?
+See how much darker they are than the original tant pour tant above, which looks to be the perfect baked pretzel color match?

 The above are filled with Nutella.
 The rest of the photos, just plain, dark chocolate ganache.
 AS promised, I supplied a recipe for the white chocolate – mustard ganache, below, even though I couldn’t show it to you in a macaron.

 Well, guess what?
 Two new disasters!
 I think it’s getting to the point where a disaster is to be expected with every new post here.
 Sorry.

 1. Batch #1 – The tops deflated and wrinkled.
 No idea why.
-They looked like old ladies after years and years of sun worshiping.
-Tan 1.5-inch raisin rounds.
+They looked like old ladies after years and years of sun worshiping; pretzel bronze 1.5-inch raisin rounds.
 If anyone has a clue, please fill me in.
 I’ve dealt with no feet, flat shells, too poofy shells, and big feet, but never wrinkly faces.
 They’re being bitches again.

 2. Batter #2 spilled onto my lap.
 I don’t want to say how.